 In addition to helping your child manage the symptoms of fibromyalgia, it's also important to provide the necessary emotional support.
 Talking about the condition and coming up with coping strategies together can help.

-Many young people also find that support groups, as well as counseling from a trained psychologist, can help them learn to manage their symptoms, feel better, and have a more positive outlook on life.
+Many young people also find that support networks of their peers, as well as counseling from a trained psychologist, can help them learn to manage their symptoms, feel better, and have a more positive outlook on life.

 |National Institute of Arthritis and Musculoskeletal and Skin Diseases This Web site provides the latest information about the treatment and prevention of arthritis and musculoskeletal and skin diseases.|